Cosmetic vs Drug

 Drug product definition

-Cosmetic products and ingredients, with the exception of color additives or Active Pharmaceutical Ingredients (API), do not require FDA submission or approval.
+Cosmetic products and ingredients, with the exception of color additives or active pharmaceutical ingredients (API), do not require FDA submission or approval.

-Cosmetic and Drug intended use
+Cosmetic and drug intended use/indication

 Cosmetic product regulation and registration

-- The ingredient is safe for use in the relevant ingredient concentration
+- the ingredient is safe for use in the relevant ingredient concentration.

 Voluntary Cosmetic registration program